-No technology glitch or computer crash phases Alex.
+No technology glitch or computer crash phases him.
 He calmly sets out to trouble shoot with the confidence that he – or Apple support – can fix pretty much everything.
 I would no more know how to troubleshoot my iPhone than change the oil in my car.
 And I’m just about as interested.
 Which is to say, not at all.

-The band was thumping, the accordion singing its nasal but irresistible melody, the bass and drums booming out the rhythm, and the rubboard accenting the down beat.
+The band was thumping, the accordion singing its nasal but irresistible melody, the bass and drums booming out the rhythm, and the rub board accenting the down beat.
 The Zydeco Flames were playing that night, and Lloyd Meadows soulful, smoldering voice and his infectious smile drew dancers to the floor in droves.

 When he took me in his arms and held me at just the right distance from his body, I instantly felt reassured.
 He waited a few beats and then with his hand squarely on my back led me into a solid two-step.
 Zydeco is a step, step, hold.
 You can add a rock step, and with a new partner, that is helpful because you can quickly get into a groove, knowing when you can pause and pull back.

-After starting in closed position, Alex spun me out in a turn, and to my relief kept hold of me so that I didn’t fly out of control; he brought me back in after one spin.
+After starting in closed position, he spun me out in a turn, and to my relief kept hold of me so that I didn’t fly out of control; he brought me back in after one spin.
 He dropped his hand and we moved into open position, where the follower can freelance a bit, still staying in rhythm with the leader.
 We were in sync!
 It felt wonderful.

 “That was fun,” I said at the end of the song.